oduameh/hydra/docs/docs/how-to/submit-transaction.md

 }
 ```

-Assume the single UTXO is owned by `some-payment-key.sk` and you wish to transfer all of it to a different address.
-The following commands use cardano-cli to construct and sign a transaction:
+Assuming the single UTXO is owned by `some-payment-key.sk` and you want to send all of it to another address, you can use `cardano-cli` (or your preferred transaction builder) to construct and sign a transaction:

 ```shell title="Transaction building"
 cardano-cli transaction build-raw \